byuitechops/child-development-kit/README.md

 This allows you to use the following commands:

-Run the child module:
+- Run the child module:

 ```
-npm start
+npm start [gauntlet number]
 ```

-Run the child module and it's associated tests:
+- Run the child module and it's associated tests:

 ```
 npm test
 ```

-If the `childType` is set to `preImport`, the CDK will run your childmodule on the downloaded gauntlet export.
+If the `childType` is set to `preImport`, the CDK will run your child module on the downloaded gauntlet export.

 If the `childType` is set to `postImport`, a copy of the current Canvas Pristine Gauntlet will be made, and then your child module will run on it.